dougie181/espTouch-SwiftUI-Demo/README.md

 * https://github.com/Jowsing/ESPTouchSwift

 ## License
-espTouchSwiftUIExample is available under the MIT license.
+espTouchSwiftUIDemo is available under the MIT license.
 See the LICENSE file for more info.